williamtaggart97/resy-takehome-backend/README.md

 ## Restaurant Reservation Service
-Backend for a Restaurant/Reservation Service that will allow fellows to spin up and host a pre-made backend.
+This repo contains the backend for a Restaurant/Reservation Service that will allow fellows to spin up and host a pre-made backend.
 The backend will include all the necessary backend functionality to meet the technical requirements described below.

+For front-end development, please follow directions below to host your own copy of this back-end and create a separate repo where you will develop your front-end.
+See the screenshots folder for design inspiration from OpenTable and Resy.
+While you are not expected to mimic the exact functionality of these services, you may also reference  https://www.opentable.com/ and https://www.resy.com/ for inspiration.

 ## Technical Specification